27 Notable alumni of

 -

-Sila María Calderón Serra is a Puerto Rican politician, businesswoman, and philanthropist who was the governor of Puerto Rico from 2001 to 2005, becoming the first female to be elected and serve as governor in Puerto Rican history.
-Prior to her term as governor, Calderón held various positions in the government of Puerto Rico, including the 12th Secretary of State of Puerto Rico from 1988 to 1989, and Chief of Staff to Governor Rafael Hernández Colón.
-She was also mayor of San Juan, the capital of Puerto Rico, from 1997 to 2001.
+Sila María Calderón Serra is a Puerto Rican politician, businesswoman, and philanthropist who served as the eighth democratically elected governor of Puerto Rico from 2001 to 2005.
+Calderón became the first female to be elected or serve as governor since the establishment of the office in 1508.
+She previously served as the mayor of San Juan, the capital municipality of Puerto Rico, from 1997 to 2001.
+She also held various positions in the government of Puerto Rico, including Secretary of State from 1988 to 1989.

 -